mutt0-ds/mutt0-ds.github.io/content/posts/2026/05/long-term-memory.md

 But achieving that reliably is *very* difficult.

 ## The intricacies of long-term memory

 For starters, **memory is complex**.

 The earliest implementations were basically "startup context": injecting instructions like *"remember that my name is Davide, I like concise responses, and I live in Italy"* into every prompt.
 This is already up and running in most flagship models, and it's a highly efficient way to keep customizations active.
 I recommend to use it for things that rarely change like your name, tone preferences, and localization.

-[chatgpt memory]
+<div style="max-width: 881px; margin-bottom:3%"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 78.0654%;"><iframe src="https://iframely.net/iddilVEN?theme=dark" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>

+*Custom instructions, available in the ChatGPT preferences*

 But back in the day (about 500 days ago, I mean) there was a whole hype cycle around [ChatGPT "plugins"](https://openai.com/index/chatgpt-plugins/).
 They were essentially just injecting prompts like *"you are a helpful go-kart pilot"*, pairing it with a couple of tools to read data, and releasing them to users in a marketplace.

 This concept was quickly forgotten because:
-1. Models got better, so you don't need a 500-word-long startup context anymore; you can just ask for something and the model understands what you expect.
+1. **Models got better**, so you don't need a 500-word-long startup context anymore; you can just ask for something and the model understands what you expect.
-2. Apps and plugins evolved into data connectors, which are a different thing entirely: they feed data, and the AI already knows how to use it.
+2. Apps and plugins evolved into **data connectors**, which are a different thing entirely: they feed data, and the AI already knows how to use it.

-So, while "startup context" works, it only goes so far.
-It doesn't really capture the nuances of personality, habits, or evolving preferences.
+So, while "startup context" works, it doesn't really capture the nuances of personality, habits, or evolving preferences.
 It simply reminds the AI of some hardcoded instructions.
 Boring.

 Over time, more sophisticated systems appeared.
 Starting with [this 2024 paper](https://arxiv.org/html/2410.15665v2) on long-term memory, the topic became increasingly interesting.
 [Google](https://research.google/blog/titans-miras-helping-ai-have-long-term-memory/) and [others](https://arxiv.org/abs/2504.19413) have experimented with newer architectures and memory systems.

 ## But how do memory systems work?